AzureCloudWorkshops/ACW-ServerlessArchitecture/GuidedWalkthrough/06-RespondToStorageEventLogicApp.md

     ```text
     File xzy uploaded with n plates
     ```
     Replace the `xyz` with the blob url and `n` with the number of plates.

     ![](images/06LogicAppAndEmail/image0062-sendemail.png)

-    Since the `Key Vault` step isn't needed, just delete it.
-At least we aren't exposing our SendGrid API key anymore!

     ![](images/06LogicAppAndEmail/image0063-logicapplatest.png)